gaehlerm/SoftwareEngineering/README.md

 The DRY principle does not always have to be strictly followed.
 It's not always worth trying to find this abstraction with only one repetition of a few lines of code.
 Also, the overhead of creating a new function might be higher than the benefit gained from refactoring the code.
 Following the DRY principle increases abstraction of the code, but at the same time also coupling.
 This is a serious issue.

-One opion is to refactor code only in case of a three-fold repetiotion.
+One option is to refactor code only in case of a three-fold repetition.
 This is also in agreement with Test-Driven Development (TDD) [Writing better code with tests] where you only have to refactor if there is a threefold duplication of the code. // quote?
-Clean Craftsmanship??// For a three-fold repetition, there are certainly no more excuses.
-In the case of three-fold repetitions, you have to refactor the code immediately.
+Clean Craftsmanship??// Though generally I recommend refactoring as soon as you see some repetition that can be refactored out.

 ## Advantages of the SRP